browserengineering/book/book/animations.md

 We're now ready to start digging into the compositing algorithm and how to implement it, except for one thing: there is no way in our current browser for content to overlap!
 The example in this section used the `transform` CSS property, which is not yet present in our browser.
-Not only that, but transforms are a common visual effect animation on websites.
-So let's implement that and then come back to implementing compositing.
+Because of that, and also because transforms are a common visual effect animation on websites, let's implement that and then come back to implementing compositing.

 ::: {.further}
 TODO: describe the problem of layer explosion.
 Explain how this can actually